wp-plugins/digishop/readme.txt

 = Is DIGIshop Purchase Required? =
 DigiShop WordPress plugin has nothing to do with the DigiSHOP from sumeffect

-DigiShop WordPress plugin is free to use for personal or com
+DigiShop WordPress plugin is free to use for personal or commercial one.

 Run into issues or have questions/suggestions?
 Send them to help@WebWeb.ca